Boise Airport: Jet service

 Between 2001 and 2005, Boise Airport was remodeled with a new terminal and an elevated roadway for departures, constructed in two phases.
 Phase 1 considered amenities such as baggage claim, lobby, and food and beverage concession, which were completed in 2003.
 Phase 2 dealt with security checkpoints and a new concourse (Concourse C) and the remodeling of Concourse B, which were completed in 2005.

 The Boise Airport Passenger Terminal designed by CSHQA is a three-story, steel-framed 378000 sqft state-of-the-art aviation facility.
 Curvilinear, steel trusses create the undulating ceiling plane of the ticket lobby and define the signature profile of the building.
 The terminal has garnered national attention for the beauty of its design and is considered a prototypical post-9/11 facility.

 The Boise Airport was fourth in passenger satisfaction in the J.D.
 Power and Associates 2004 Global Airport Satisfaction Index Study.
 Power no longer publishes a global listing, and the airport was not listed in the 2017 North American ranking.

 The Boise Airport was a hub for Horizon Air from the late 1980s to the early 2000s.
 Horizon Air was acquired by the Alaska Air Group, the parent company of Alaska Airlines, in 1986 and began code sharing flights for Alaska Airlines at that time.
 During the summer of 1990, Horizon Air was operating up to 36 departures a day from the airport to destinations in Idaho, Oregon, and Washington, as well as direct one stop service to Salt Lake City.
 By 1999, Horizon Air was operating up to 22 departures a day from Boise with Fokker F28 Fellowship jets with additional flights being operated with de Havilland Canada DHC-8 Dash 8 turboprops.
 The regional airline also previously operated Dornier 328, Fairchild F-27, and Swearingen Metroliner propjets.
 Boise is currently a focus city for Alaska Airlines service operated by both Horizon Air and code sharing partner SkyWest Airlines.

 Boise was also one of the primary destinations served by Cascade Airways which competed with Horizon Air.
 In 1985, Cascade was serving the airport with British Aircraft Corporation BAC One-Eleven jets and Swearingen Metroliner propjets with regional service in Idaho, Oregon, Washington, and Montana, as well as nonstop jet service to Reno, Nevada, and connecting flights to Canada at Calgary, Alberta.

 Facilities

 Boise Airport covers 5000 acre at an elevation of 2872 ft at its east end.
-It has three runways:
+It has two runways and one helipad: